Cryrivers/manta-style/README.md

 Manta Style will generate either the error case or the normal case according to your declarations.
 Already have your list of error conditions and messages well-defined with your back end?
 You are in the luck!
 Manta Style will generate those cases for you just like in real world.

-This also gives us one more motivation to fine-tune the typing to our codebase.
+This also gives us one more motivation to fine-tuned the typing to our codebase.

 ### Fix a test case like a snapshot.